CrossRef/event-data-user-guide/docs/best-practice/publishers-best-practice.md

 ## Don't have a restrictive robots.txt

 The Event Data Agents respects robots.txt files.
-If it is instructed not to collect content a site, it won't.
-If you prevent the Agents from accessing your article pages, we will be unable to collect Events from your DOIs.
+If it is instructed not to collect content from a site, it won't.
+If you prevent the Agents from accessing your article pages, we will be unable to collect Events for your DOIs.

 **Action:** Don't have a restrictive robots.txt, or provide an exception for `CrossrefEventDataBot`.

-## Include the DC Identifier
+## Include the DC identifier

 Including good metadata is general best practice for scholarly publishing.
-Follow the Dublin Core identifiers to include a DOI in each article page so the Percolator can match your landing pages back to DOIs.
+Follow the Dublin Core identifiers to include a DOI in each article page, so the Percolator can match your landing pages back to DOIs.

 **Action:** Include a DC identifier meta tag in each article page, e.g.